Wouldn’t it be wonderful if there was a single pure oil that could keep your skin moisturized, clean, glowing, and acne-free?

-This wonderful oil’s anti-inflammatory properties and proven pain relief abilities make it a great and simple way to soothe a sunburn.
+This wonderful oil’s anti-inflammatory properties and proven pain relief abilities make it a great and simple way to soothe sunburns.

 Apply CO mixed with coconut oil (1:1) to the affected area – at least 3 times a day.
-Even better – Leave it on all night and wash off on the morning.
+Even better – leave it on all night and wash it off in the morning.

 It’s a little embarrassing, but it’s the truth:

-Apply 2 drops pf pure CO on your lashes every night.
+Apply 2 drops of pure CO on your lashes every night.